VerKnowSys/sofin/README.markdown

 * Currently software.verknowsys.com repository is hardcoded into script.
 To maintain own definitions You may just fork and create own defs which I just merge into this repository or create own one somewhere.
 * Currently any kind of sha/md5 checksumming isn't supported at all.
-* After each system wide software installation Sofin updates "/etc/profile_sofin" with current "PATH" and "LD_LIBRARY_PATH", based on currently installed software in /Software.
-If You're using ZSH shell, just append ". /etc/profile_sofin" into Your zshrc file.
-If You're using bash, You'll achieve same thing by "source /etc/profile_sofin".
 * Currently some definitions provided by Sofin include a couple of custom patches on software required by VerKnowSys ServeD © System.
 It *shouldn't* but **may** break the way how software works on different systems.